WHY PAPERWEIGHT?

 CHOICE + ACTION

-While paperweights are inanimate objects (and I love them for their steadfastness), our interactions with them are not.
+While paperweights are inanimate objects (and we love them for their steadfastness), our interactions with them are not.
 We choose which ones to collect, where to put them, what to put under which ones, and how they fit alongside the rest of the collection.
-This is analogous to so much of what I aim to do in my practice: support people in deciding what and how they will change, grow, and pursue what’s next.
+This is analogous to so much of what we aim to do in our practice: support people in deciding what and how they will change, grow, and pursue what’s next.

 diane@paperweight-advising.com